Constellation-Labs/metagraph-examples/examples/voting-poll/README.md

 - GET `<metagraph l0 url>/data-application/polls`: Returns the polls.
 - GET `<metagraph l0 url>/data-application/polls/:poll_id`: Returns the poll by id.

+## Sample UI Project

+This example comes with a sample UI web app demonstrating integration with Stargazer Wallet and interaction with the metagraph APIs.
+You can set it up and run it from the instructions in the [sample-ui](./sample-ui/README.md) folder.

 ## Scripts

 This example includes a script to generate, sign, and send data updates to the metagraph in `scripts/send_data_transaction.js`.
 This is a simple script where you must provide the `globalL0Url` and the `metagraphL1DataUrl` to match the configuration of your metagraph.
 You also must provide a private key representing the user that will create or vote in a poll (client) that is sending the transaction, this key will be used to sign the transaction and to log in your wallet to the network.